 Seed heads mature unevenly.
 Some early seed may be collected by “massaging” the seed heads above a bucket.
 To harvest later-maturing seed, wait until after a killing frost followed by a week of good drying weather to cut the seed heads.
 Thresh the seed heads (while wearing a dust mask), screen out the chaff, and winnow the seed.
 Freshly harvested seed may have a high moisture content.
 Spread the seed in thin layers until it has fully cured.
 Harvest is the most critical stage in grain Amaranth production.
 WIthout careful harvest techniques, it is possible to lose or damage the majority of the seed.

-- Emerald Tassel Amaranth is a showy, highly-prized ornamental used both fresh and dried in arrangements
+- Green Tassels Amaranth Potted Flower Plant is a showy, highly-prized ornamental used both fresh and dried in arrangements

 - A nutrient-dense food source–both leaves and seeds are edible

 - Yellow and green dyes can be obtained from the whole plant